Coach New York

-Coach New York, commonly known as Coach, is a luxury American fashion house specializing in leather handbags, luggage, and accessories, as well as ready-to-wear.
-Coach licenses its name and branding to Luxottica for eyewear and Paris-based Interparfums for fragrances.
+Coach New York, commonly known as Coach, is an American luxury fashion house headquartered in New York City specializing in handbags, luggage, and accessories, as well as ready-to-wear.
+Coach licenses its name and branding to Luxottica for eyewear, and Paris-based Interparfums for fragrances.
 Stuart Vevers has been the executive creative director since June of 2013.

 It is the main subsidiary of Tapestry, Inc., formerly known as Coach, Inc.

 History

 1941–1985

 Coach was founded in 1941, as a family-run workshop in a loft on 34th Street in Manhattan, with six leather-workers who made wallets and billfolds by hand.
-In 1946, Miles Cahn (1921–2017) and his wife Lillian (1923–2013) joined the company.
-Miles and Lillian Cahn were owners of a leather handbag manufacturing business and were knowledgeable about leatherworks and business.
+In 1946, Miles Cahn (1921–2017) and his wife Lillian Cahn (1923–2013) joined the company.